 Much like Britain's first female prime minister Margaret Thatcher, Vigdís Finnbogadóttir was a trailblazer.
 She was the first of her kind and led the way for future generations of female politicians in Iceland.
 The country has since had numerous female prime ministers.
 But Vigdís Finnbogadóttir remains the only female president in Iceland to date.

 Iceland’s 2018 World Cup in Russia appearance was one of the underdog stories that captivated everyone during this international football tournament.
 People from all over the globe came to know and love our small yet determined team that was full of heart.
 The Viking thunderclap became one heard round the world and a favorite among football fans.

 One of the breakout stars was Icelandic footballer and captain Aron Gunnarsson.
 The Al-Arabi Qatari club midfielder is not only one of the most famous people in Iceland.
 For a brief moment in time he also enjoyed his popularity in the global spotlight.

 Gylfi Sigurðsson is another Icelandic footballer with lots of international success.
 He currently plays in the English Premier League, one of the best leagues in the world.
 While many of our best-known citizens are creatives, some famous Icelanders have talent in the world of sports.

 Nobel Prize winner Halldór Laxness

-People from Iceland are quite proud of our literary heritage and rightfully so.
+People from Iceland are quite proud of our literary heritage, and rightfully so.
 The Viking sagas of nearly a thousand years ago give us a glimpse into what life was like in those days.
-There are strong part of our national identity and very much from the foundation of our tradition literature.
+They are a strong part of our national identity and very much from the foundation of our tradition of literature.
 This is also a country where one in ten citizens will publish a book during their lifetimes.

 Ólafur Jóhann Ólafsson and the Sony PlayStation